stefanskiasan/kaiban-board/README.md

 ## Feedback and Future Development

-We’re in the **early stages** of **Kaiban Board’s** development, and your feedback is essential in helping us shape the future of both the UI and how we distribute it.
-As we experiment with this tool, we’ll continue learning and iterating to make it better for developers like you.
+We're in the **early stages** of **Kaiban Board's** development, and your feedback is essential in helping us shape its future.
+As an open-source project, we welcome contributions from the community, whether it's bug reports, feature requests, or pull requests.

-If you have suggestions or run into issues, please let us know!
-We're committed to ensuring Kaiban Board evolves based on community feedback.
+If you have suggestions or run into issues, please open an issue on our GitHub repository.
+We're committed to ensuring Kaiban Board evolves based on community feedback and needs.

 ---

 ## License

-### KaibanJS (Framework)

-**KaibanJS** is licensed under the **MIT License** (One of the most Open Source friendly licenses out there), giving you full freedom to use, modify, and distribute the framework in both personal and commercial projects.
+Both **KaibanJS** (the framework) and **Kaiban Board** (the visualizer) are licensed under the **MIT License**, giving you full freedom to:

-### Kaiban Board (Visualizer)

-**Kaiban Board** is licensed under a **custom license**.
-You can use it for free, even in commercial projects.
-However, if you want to modify the existing UI in any way, you will need to obtain a separate license.

-For inquiries about licensing modifications or extended features, please [contact us](mailto:hello@kaiban.ai).

-> *We're always open to helping innovative people with great ideas, even if they have limited budgets 😉.*
+- Use the software for any purpose
+- Study how the software works and modify it
+- Redistribute the software
+- Make and distribute modifications to the software

+This applies to both personal and commercial projects.
+See the [LICENSE](LICENSE.md) file for the complete license text.

+For any questions or support, feel free to:
+- Open an issue on GitHub
+- Join our community discussions
+- Contribute to the project